What we do

 Want to see more?

-WeTransfer to educate their ___k workforce on the fundamentals of critical AI.
+WeTransfer to educate their workforce on the fundamentals of critical AI.

 Impact Hub to help them spot AI bias and data discrimination in their products and services.